modlix-india/AutoFlutter/README.md

-# AndroidFlutter
+# AutoFlutter
-Android application created with the flutter framework
+Android and ios applications developed with the flutter framework